 NOTE: For the chronic and acute models, mice are infected with the HIV BaL reference strain at week 14 and week 3 post-engraftment, respectively.
 Injections with HIV is administered intraperitoneally into the lower abdominal quadrants.

 Perform the loading process of the virus/PBS into syringes, using a 28 G 0.5” needle, in BSL2 cabinets following ABSL2 procedures.
-The total amount of virus injected is 15,000 median tissue culture infectious dose (TCID50) in 200 L of sterile RPMI 1640.
+The total amount of virus injected is 15,000 median tissue culture infectious dose (TCID50) in 200 uL of sterile RPMI 1640.

 Remove the mouse from the cage and hold it by its tail so that it can grip the mesh, applying gentle traction backward.
 Then, place the index finger and thumb on the shoulders of the animal, grabbing the loose skin of the neck and using the middle finger to stabilize the back.